eldoyle/PythonIntro/_episodes/07-Conditionals.md

 ~~~
 {: .language-python}

-Wee can use `elif` (short for "else if") to check multiple conditions.
+We can use `elif` (short for "else if") to check multiple conditions.
 Python will check each condition one at a time until it
 finds one that is true.
 It will then execute the code under that first true statement, and then be done with the for loop.
 If
 no true statement is found, it will execute the code under the `else` statement
 ~~~